shannonpeng/shannonpeng.com/app/content/projects/zooming-away.md

 ### Virtual Commencement

-When the time comes, you join the Zoom call, and the ceremony kicks off with a special congratulatory message from Jim Fredstine, the director of ASAN.
+When the time comes, you join the Zoom call, and the ceremony kicks off with a special congratulatory message from Jim Fredstine, Director of ASAN.

 <div class="image-set" markdown="1">

 ![Congratulations from Jim Fredstine](/static/images/projects/zooming-away/jim.jpg "Congratulations from Jim Fredstine")

-##### A special message from ASAN Director Jim Fredstine
+##### A special message from Jim Fredstine, Director of ASAN

 </div>